Different types of services

 As a UM-Dearborn student, you have access to FREE individual and group counseling services at CAPS!
 In addition, students who attend CAPS, who also may benefit from a psychological assessment or consultation for psychiatric medications, have access to these services.

-Individual counseling provides an opportunity to talk with an objective, caring professional about your concerns or problems in a brief, solution focused manner.
-Concerns discussed range widely, but might include feelings of low self-esteem, anxiety, depression, academic concerns, substances use, issues with friends and family, or relationship concerns.
+Individual counseling provides an opportunity to talk with an objective, caring professional about your concerns or problems using a solution focused approach.
+Concerns range widely, but might include feelings of low self-esteem, anxiety, depression, academic concerns, identity issues, issues with friends and family, or relationship concerns.
 Counseling sessions last 45-50 minutes.
 All services are free and confidential.
 To schedule an appointment, please email us at email@example.com or stop by our office at the Renick University Center, Suite 2157.

-Group therapy can be just as effective as individual therapy, and for some, group therapy is actually the ideal treatment.
-In addition, many students would benefit from learning more skills they could use to assist in their daily life.
-CAPS offers several different workshops each semester to help meet these needs.
+Group therapy is just as effective as individual therapy, and for some, group therapy is actually the ideal treatment.
+Many students would benefit from learning more skills they could use to assist in their daily life.
+CAPS offers several different groups each semester to help meet these needs.
 Please check back here for an updated schedule but some examples of previous groups include:

 Why do people join group therapy?